KDE/documentation-docs-kdenlive-org/glossary.rst

 .. glossary::
    :sorted:

+   Asset
+      An asset is any multimedia file (video, audio, image), title clip, color clip, and animation that can be and is used in a project.
+All assets are listed in the :term:`Project Bin`.

    Audio Mixer
       A widget that displays VU meters and has sliders to control the volume of the respective audio tracks.
 See :ref:`effects-audio_tools`.